 Having said that, in case of crunch of time or non availability, frozen spinach will work fine.

-While blanching the spinach, add a pinch of soda bicarb.
+While blanching the spinach, add a pinch of soda bicarb to the boiling water.
+Further, once blanched, immediately transfer the spinach into the chilled water bath with ice cubes.
 This helps in keeping the blanched spinach greener and brighter.

-Always use fresh and good quality paneer to make the dish.
-If you want to use homemade paneer, then here is the link to make best malai paneer at home.
+Always use fresh and good quality store bought paneer to make the dish.
+If you want to use homemade paneer, then here is the link to make the best malai paneer at home.

-You can shallow fry the paneer in little oil or ghee.
-As I don’t like paneer to be chewy, so as much as possible I try and avoid to fry the paneer.
-Personally, I love soft and melt in mouth paneer.
+Furthermore, You can shallow fry the paneer cubes in little oil or ghee.
+As I don't like paneer to be chewy, so as much as possible I try and avoid to fry the paneer.

 Always, soak the paneer in hot water for 20 minutes.This helps in keeping the paneer soft all the time.
 Actually, I always dip the paneer in water and microwave it for 2 minutes.
 This step always works best for me.